Gobluebro/Geekhack-scraper/README.md

 Since this solution is based on automated scraping of data and then displaying said data, issues arise when you cannot predict how someone might structure their post.

-The main issue that I have come across so far is that when you scrape a photo, it's hard to know if that photo is important or not.
+The main issue that I have come across when you scrape a photo is it's hard to know if that photo is important or not.
 I currently take the same photo order that is on the original post.

-So my idea was to have up to 4 photos that could hopefully describe what the post is about.
-Pros:

-- Has enough photos to on most cases showcase what the post is about.
-- This allows the site to exist with very little maintaining.

-Cons:

-- Large amount of space taken up.
-- Looks busy
-- Goes against the standard of only one photo per card
+Grabbing the vendors from a page are difficult as well.
+I'm attempting to grab them through the base domain names.
+The problem is that I will never really know what vendor is on the page unless I try to match it to a list of vendors.
+If the vendor does not have a link (for whatever reason) then I won't be getting back the vendors for the group buy.

+Keycap kits are basically hit or miss.
+Not all people label their kits with text.
+Sometimes they do it on the photos themselves.
+Finding text itself is already a struggle.
+So I believe this should generally end up as a manual task that cannot be totally automated.

+The hardest issue is finding the start and end date of a group buy.
+There is no way to truly identify these dates from a geekhack post itself.
+It is more like to scrape it from a vendor's website instead as they are generally structured in a similar manner for every group buy.
+Atleast more than the wild west that is a geekhack post.

 ## Installation and Start the project